xoxzo/blog.xoxzo.com/content/Announcements/201907-logdownload-release-en.md

 and we offer APIs to [**check SMS status**](https://docs.xoxzo.com/en/sms.html#check-sms-status-api) and [**check call status**](https://docs.xoxzo.com/en/voice.html#checking-call-status).

-We are now proud to announce that Checking your account usage will became as easy as 1-2-3.
+We are now proud to announce that Checking your account usage for SMS sending will became as easy as 1-2-3.

 With our new release, you can web-download the log in csv!!